History of marketing: Relationship orientation

 Starting in the 1990s, a new stage of marketing emerged called relationship marketing.
 The focus of relationship marketing is on a long-term relationship that benefits both the company and the customer.
 The relationship is based on trust and commitment, and both companies tend to shift their operating activities to be able to work more efficiently together.
-One of the most prominent reasons for relationship marketing comes from Kotler's idea that it costs about five times more to obtain a new customer than to maintain the relationship with an existing customer.
+One of the reasons for relationship marketing comes from Kotler's idea that it costs about five times more to obtain a new customer than to maintain the relationship with an existing customer.
 A relationship marketing approach seeks to maximise the value of all the potential exchanges an organisation could have into the future.

 The characteristics of relationship marketing include: